opf/openproject/docs/faq/README.md

 Please use these resources to find out about the latest changes and re-do them manually: The [work package activity](../getting-started/work-packages-introduction/#activity-of-work-packages), the [history of the wiki page](../user-guide/wiki/more-wiki-functions/#show-wiki-page-history) or the [Activities module](../user-guide/activity).

+### What happens when the unit cost of a project, or budget, changes during a project or during a budget term?

+The behavior depends on the date the budget and the rate of cost types refer to.
+The budget will contain the rate that was valid for the included unit costs at its creation (see “fixed date” in the budget details).
+Please note that it is possible to change this “fixed date” as well as old rates for cost types which will influence the budget or/and the spent costs.

 ### How can I increase or decrease the number of users in OpenProject?

 You can invite new users in the system administration as long as you have enough licenses.